HanaFrances/pca-on-genotype-project/README.md

 ### Files in this project

-1. Notes.md: This is a markdown file that summarizes the project results.
+1. Genes and Geography Project Report.md: This is a markdown file that summarizes the project methods and results.
-2. vfc_to_matrix: This is a script that extract the SNP infromation from the vfc file, runs PCA and retunrs a csv
+2. vcf_to_matrix: This is a script that extract the SNP infromation from the vcf file, runs PCA and returns a csv
-3. martic.csv: This is the csv result from extracting the SNP infromation.
+3. marticx.csv: This is the csv result from extracting the SNP infromation.
 Rows are Sample genomes and columns are snp information
-4. Colab file: File of the code used to create the figures
+4. PCA_Genes_and_geography.ipynd: This is a Jupyter Notebooknof the code used to create the final figure.

-# Test